-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: November 3, 2017 (COD: WWII)

-A number of Call of Duty installments offer a fantastic co-op multiplayer game mode which is often referred to as zombies.
+A number of Call of Duty installments offer a fantastic co-op multiplayer game mode called Zombies.
 Players are often tasked with surviving a wave of zombies and must work together in order to complete tasks or unlock new areas of the map.

-Currently, one of the latest installments available that offers zombies game mode is Call of Duty: Black Ops Cold War.
-However, you can go back to previous installments as well such as Call of Duty: WWII.
-Regardless of the video game installment, they are usually played similar with players enduring wave-based zombies all while completing objectives.
+Regardless of the installment you decide to play, the game mode sees players enduring waves of zombies while completing objectives.
+Many players claim that Call of Duty: Black Ops and Call of Duty: Black Ops III have the best Zombies modes, so get shooting.

 - Developer: Sumo Digital